Cathesilta/btc_on-chain_metrics/indexing/ReadMe.md

 #### 1. Postgres Helpers
 - "helpers/table_operation/create_tables.py".
 Because I use partition tables, it will be good to have this script to batch-create sub tables.
 Use variables "start_height", "end_height" to assign a range.
 Use variable "step" to assign height partitioning.
 - "helpers/table_operation/check_tables.py".
 This can check if the rows in sub tales matches to the rows in corresponding csv files.
-Use variables "FRACTION" and "STEP" to assign the chosen table.
+Use variables "FRACTION" (corresponds to the table's start height) to assign the chosen table.
 - "helpers/table_operation/create_table_indexes.py".
 For those transaction sub tables haven't created indexes, this is a supplement.

 #### 2. CSV Helpers